-Soon afterwards the private tour will continue towards ancient Corinth, where you will visit the ancient agora, and the museum, famous for the biggest port of ancient Greece, apostle Paul, and sculpture.
+Soon afterward the private tour will continue towards ancient Corinth, where you will visit the ancient agora, and the museum, famous for the biggest port of ancient Greece, apostle Paul, and sculpture.

-Next we will travel you on towards the picturesque town of Nafplion that used to be the first capital Greece.
-There, you will enjoy your lunch and have time to wander around its cobblestone paths that will bring you to small shops or to the spectacular promenade by the sea that offers you a view to the fortress of Mpourtzi and the nearby towns of Argolis.
+Next, we will travel you on towards the picturesque town of Nafplion that used to be the first capital of Greece.
+There, you will enjoy your lunch and have time to wander around its cobblestone paths that will bring you to small shops or to the spectacular promenade by the sea that offers you a view of the fortress of Mpourtzi and the nearby towns of Argolis.

 After Nafplion, you will head towards Mycenae that used to be one of the major state cities in the ancient years.
-At Mycenae you will see the Royal Tombs of king Agamemnon and his family, the immense Cyclopean Walls and Lion’s Gate, as well as the Museum of Mycenae, located in the archaeological site, with important artefacts from the Mycenaean Civilization.
+At Mycenae, you will see the Royal Tombs of King Agamemnon and his family, the immense Cyclopean Walls and Lion’s Gate, as well as the Museum of Mycenae, located in the archaeological site, with important artifacts from the Mycenaean Civilization.

 In the afternoon, you will head towards Olympia where you have a free evening and overnight.